zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

 ## Goals
 - Simple stack-based argument passing.
-- 8-bit return values in `A`, 16-bit return values in `HL`.
+- 8-bit return values in `A`, 16-bit return values in `HL`, 32-bit return values in `DEHL`.
-- Support 16-bit arguments (passed on stack as 2 bytes).
+- Support 16-bit arguments (passed on stack as 2 bytes) and 32-bit arguments (passed as 4 bytes).
 - Minimal prologue/epilogue overhead.

 ## Current Convention